Hillel Slovak

 Born in Israel, he later moved to the United States.
 Slovak met future bandmates Anthony Kiedis, Flea, and Jack Irons while attending Fairfax High School in Los Angeles.
 There, he formed the group What Is This? with Irons, Alain Johannes, and Todd Strassman; Flea later replaced Strassman.

 Slovak, Flea, Kiedis, and Irons founded Red Hot Chili Peppers in 1983, gaining popularity in Los Angeles through their energetic stage presence and spirited performances.
 Slovak eventually quit to focus on What is This?, which had been signed to a record deal, leaving the Red Hot Chili Peppers to record their 1984 debut album without him, including five songs he co-wrote.
 Slovak rejoined the Chili Peppers in 1985 and recorded the albums Freaky Styley (1985) and The Uplift Mofo Party Plan (1987) with them.

 During his career, Slovak developed a serious heroin addiction.
-He attempted to quit many times but died of an overdose on June 25, 1988, at age 26.
-Several Red Hot Chili Peppers songs have been written as tributes to Slovak, including "Knock Me Down", "My Lovely Man", and "Feasting on the Flowers".
+He attempted to rehabilitate several times but died of an overdose on June 25, 1988, at age 26.
+Several Red Hot Chili Peppers songs have been written as tributes to Slovak, including "Knock Me Down", "Otherside", "My Lovely Man", and "Feasting on the Flowers".
 In 1999, his brother James published a book, Behind the Sun: The Diary and Art of Hillel Slovak, which features Slovak's diaries and paintings.
 Slovak was posthumously inducted into the Rock and Roll Hall of Fame as a member of the Red Hot Chili Peppers on April 14, 2012, with his brother accepting the award on his behalf.